MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-export/continuous-export-with-managed-identity.md

 ---
-title: Authenticate with a managed identity for continuous export - Azure Data Explorer
+title: Authenticate with managed identity for continuous export - Azure Data Explorer
-description: This article describes how to authenticate with a managed identity in a continuous export flow in Azure Data Explorer. ms.reviewer: shanisolomon ms.topic: reference ms.date: 03/20/2023
+description: This article describes how to authenticate with managed identity in a continuous export flow in Azure Data Explorer. ms.reviewer: shanisolomon ms.topic: reference ms.date: 03/20/2023
 ---
-# Authenticate with a managed identity
+# Authenticate with managed identity for continuous export

-Continuous export jobs that export data to an external table that uses impersonation authentication must run on behalf of a managed identity.
+Continuous export jobs to an external table that use impersonation authentication must run on behalf of a managed identity.
 In this article, you'll learn how to create and use a managed identity for continuous export.

-## Prerequisites

 ## 1 - Configure the managed identity for your cluster